observablehq/framework/docs/javascript.md

 document.createTextNode("Hello, world!")
 ```

-While you can use the [standard DOM API](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) directly to create content, you’ll typically use a helper library such as [Hypertext Literal](./lib/htl), [Observable Plot](./lib/plot), or [D3](./lib/d3) to create DOM elements for display.
+You can use the [standard DOM API](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) to create content, but typically you’ll use a helper library such as [Hypertext Literal](./lib/htl), [Observable Plot](./lib/plot), or [D3](./lib/d3) to create content.
 For example, here’s a component that displays a greeting:

 ```js echo
 function greeting(name) {